spaceshiptrip/DevSeries-Frontend-JS/README.md

   ```
   docker run -it --rm -v $(PWD):/app -v /app/node_modules -p 3000:3000 -e CHOKIDAR_USEPOLLING=true --name fe --rm fe:dev
   ```
+* Browser Access:
+   * If you are running on your local computer, open browser to `http://localhost:3001`
+   * If you are not running on your local computer, open browser to `http://<server public ip>:3001`

 ### Non Dockerized Version
 * Pre-requisites: